emqx/emqx-docs/en_US/rule/rule-engine_field.md

 The topic of the event message starts with `"$events/"`, such as `"$events/client_connected",` `"$events/session_subscribed"`.
 If you want emqx to publish the event message, you can configure it in the `emqx_rule_engine.conf` file.

-For all supported events and available fields, please see  [rule event](#rule-sql-events).

 ### Event topic available for FROM clause

 | Event topic name              | Explanation          |